dzenbot/DZNEmptyDataSet/README.md

 ###### (Real life examples available in the sample project)

 ### The Empty DataSet Pattern
-Most applications use list of content (datasets), which many turn out to be empty at one point, specially for new user without saved content on their device or cloud.
-This gives a very bad experience, by not being clear about what's going on, if there's an error or the user is supposed to do something within your app.
+Most applications use list of content (datasets), which many turn out to be empty at one point, specially for new users with blank accounts.
+Empty screens create confusion by not being clear about what's going on, if there is an error/bug or if the user is supposed to do something within your app to be able to consume the content.

-That is why in mobile design patterns, the **Empty Datasets** are helpful for:
+**Empty Datasets** are helpful for:
-* Avoiding white-screens, and taking advantage of that circunstance to explain to the user why the screen is empty.
+* Avoiding white-screens and communicating to your users why the screen is empty.
-* Calling to action (particularly for boarding process of new users).
+* Calling to action (particularly as a boarding process for your new users).
 * Avoiding other interruptive mechanisms like showing error alerts.
+* Beeing consistent and improving the user experience.
-* Delivering a brand presence and a smooth user experience.
+* Delivering a brand presence.

 ### Features